 - Stakeholder distrust

 In a time of rising security and compliance incidents; partners, customers, investors, and other stakeholders are vigilant about how organizations protect their data.
 Failure to show processes that restrict data access could result in stakeholder distrust and, ultimately, affect your collaboration with them.

-With Tricent, you automatically remove external access to inactive files, folders, and teams.
+With Tricent, you can automatically remove external access to files, folders, and teams that have been inactive for a set period.
 This helps you document to auditors or stakeholders that you have a process to protect your externally shared content.